Tamerlan Aliyev

 Tamerlan Aziz oghlu Aliyev (Tamerlan Əziz oğlu Əliyev, 3 October 1921 — 7 April 1997) was an Honored Scientist of the Azerbaijan SSR, Doctor of Medicine, Professor.

 Biography

-Tamerlan Aliyev was born on October 3, 1921 in Shakhtakhty village.
+Tamerlan Aliyev was born on 3 October 1921 in Shakhtakhty village.
 In 1940-1944 he studied at Azerbaijan State Medical Institute.
 In September 1943, while still a student, he worked as an epidemiologist at Scientific Research Institute of Epidemiology and Microbiology in Baku, and in 1944 worked as an assistant at the Department of Microbiology of Azerbaijan State Medical Institute.
-Since 1945, Tamerlan Aliyev worked as a clinical ordinator, then as an assistant, associate professor, professor and head of the department at the Department of Internal Medicine of the Faculty of Facultative Therapy of Azerbaijan State Medical Institute.
+From 1945, Tamerlan Aliyev worked first as a clinical resident, then as an assistant, associate professor, professor and head of the department at the Department of Internal Medicine of the Faculty of Facultative Therapy of Azerbaijan State Medical Institute.

-Tamerlan Aliyev died on April 7, 1997 and was buried in Alley of Honor.
+Tamerlan Aliyev died on 7 April 1997, and was buried in Alley of Honor.